NeuroRecovery Research Center

 Center for Wearable Exoskeletons

 Researchers at the Center for Wearable Exoskeletons study and develop clinical applications for wearable rehabilitation robotic systems, such as exoskeletons, to facilitate recovery and community reintegration in various patient populations.
 They also investigate physiological responses to and the underlying mechanisms of exoskeleton systems and interventions.

-Current research at the Center focuses on the effects of wearable lower-extremity exoskeletons on gait and mobility in persons with spinal cord injury and stroke.
+Current research at the Center focuses on the effects of wearable lower-extremity exoskeletons on gait and mobility in persons with spinal cord injury, stroke and multiple sclerosis.
 Investigators work in collaboration with other research laboratories in the NeuroRecovery Research Center, the department of Electrical and Computational Engineering at the University of Houston and the

 School of Physical Therapy at Texas Woman’s University-Houston.

 A collaboration with the department of Electrical and Computational Engineering at the University of Houston, the Neural Interfaces Laboratory is home to researchers studying neural interfaces in patient populations to better understand the underlying mechanisms of neural repair and recovery through reverse-translational studies of brain plasticity and brain-machine interaction.
 Knowledge gained from these studies will be used to develop biorobots and powered wearable exoskeletons in collaboration with other laboratories at the NRRC.

 Research under way in the Neuromodulation Laboratory is focused on understanding the effects of noninvasive brain stimulation techniques on recovery from central nervous system disease or injury.
 Investigators are also developing treatment protocols for noninvasive brain stimulation, with or without adjunctive therapy modalities, to reduce neurologic impairments across populations.